Beetlejuice

 Rather than the Beetlejuice musical being the basis for a film, it's the other way around.
 The musical was adapted from the hit 1988 Tim Burton film, which featured a starry cast led by Michael Keaton and soon became a cult classic.
 The film won the Academy Award for Best Makeup as well as three Saturn Awards: Best Horror Film, Best Makeup, and Best Supporting Actress for Sylvia Sidney, who played Juno.

-Before getting the musical treatment, Beetlejuice was first adapted into an animated TV show, which ran for three seasons on ABC and one on Fox, as well as multiple video games.
+Before getting the musical treatment, Beetlejuice was adapted into an animated TV show, which ran for three seasons on ABC and one on Fox, as well as multiple video games.
 The character of Beetlejuice also appeared in an episode of Teen Titans Go! in October 2020, and Brightman provided the voice for the character in between his Broadway appearances.

 Fun facts about Beetlejuice